TheLokj/WizardEye/README.md

 ## WizardEye limits

-As WizardEye is based only on alignment and prior knowledge, it is recommended to use it when you have an idea of the types of contamination that may be present in the sample.
-The more exhaustive the database, the more efficient (and restrictive) the filtering.
+Since WizardEye relies only on alignment and prior knowledge, it is recommended for use when you have an idea of the potential contamination types in your sample.
+The more exhaustive the database, the more effective (and restrictive) the filtering.

-Please also note that WizardEye is only designed to identify ambiguous regions **that can align**.
-This tool **cannot** be used to filter out sequences that are very distant from the target.
-It is therefore highly recommended to use it as a complementary step to traditional large-scale filtering.
-Finally, note that WizardEye filtering can be very strict and lead to the loss of substantial information, prioritizing risk avoidance over the statistical power of post-hoc analyses.
+Note that WizardEye only identifies ambiguous regions **that can align**.
+It **cannot** filter sequences that are very distant from the target.
+Therefore, it is highly recommended as a complementary step to traditional large-scale filtering.
+Finally, note that WizardEye filtering can be very strict, leading to the loss of substantial information, as it prioritizes risk avoidance over the statistical power of post-hoc analyses.

 ## Installation

-The last WizardEye version can be installed using conda:
+The latest WizardEye version can be installed using conda:

 ```
 conda install -c bioconda wizardeye
 ```

-You can also install WizardEye by cloning this repository and by running the following commands from the main folder:
+You can also install WizardEye by cloning this repository and running the following commands from the main folder:

 ```
 python3 -m venv .wizardeye